genneko/website-source/content/playing-with-bsd/networking/learning-stp.md

 ![Root Port Selection with multiple equal-cost links 3](/images/learning-stp/rstp-4b-r0b.jpg)

-### Designated and Alternate Ports
+### Determining Designated and Alternate Ports
 After selecting root ports, each bridge selects designated ports out of the remaining ports.
 I think a designated port is somewhat like a gateway in IP terminology.
 That is, a designated port is a port on a link through which another port on the link can reach the root bridge with the minimum root pathcost.
 I was confused with the distinction between selection processes of root port and designated port but in summary:

 * Root port is selected according to the distance FROM the port.
 * Designated port is selected according to the distance THROUGH the port, the bridge it belongs to and its root port.

 On each link, a port on a bridge whose root port has the lowest root pathcost becomes the designated port on that link.
-Then remaining ports which aren't selected as root or designated port become the alternate port and block traffic to prevent loop.
+Then remaining ports which aren't selected as root or designated port become the alternate port [^5] and block traffic to prevent loop.

+[^5]: There's also a port role called "backup port".
+It's only used when multiple ports on a bridge are connected to the same shared media like a repeater hub (non-switching hub).
+In such a case, ports with non-optimal port id become backup port.
+I could produced this situation by attaching both ends of a epair to the same bridge but I think it's rare to use such configuration so I didn't go deeper on this subject.

 Let's look at an earlier example again.